Stay up to date

 - For assistance with applying to this program email firstname.lastname@example.org.

 - Employee Retention Payroll Tax Credit: provides a fully refundable 50% credit on the employer’s share of payroll taxes on wages of up to $10,000 per employee.
-We are still working to understand this tax credit and identify resources for businesses.
+For more information, please visit the IRS website.

 - Delayed Payment of Employer Tax Credit: defers payment of employer payroll taxes through the end of this year until December 31, 2021 (50% due) and December 31, 2022 (remaining 50% due).
-We are still working to understand this tax credit and identify resources for businesses.
+For more information, please visit the IRS website.

-- Dominion Energy Energy Assistance Programs (NEW August 31): For the first time, Dominion Energy has extended its bill assistance EnergyShare program with the new Small Business Relief Program.
+- Dominion Energy Energy Assistance Programs: For the first time, Dominion Energy has extended its bill assistance EnergyShare program with the new Small Business Relief Program.
 Starting Sept.
 1, small businesses, nonprofits and houses of worship can apply to receive up to $1,000 from a $500,000 program.
 When the money runs out, it’s gone.

 - Small Business Relief Program: For the first time small business customers can apply for EnergyShare funding in partnership with the Virginia Chamber of Commerce Foundation.
 Dominion contributed $500,000 to the Small Business Relief Program, which will offer one-time assistance of up to $1,000 toward unpaid Dominion Energy Virginia electric bills that may have accrued during the pandemic to small businesses, nonprofits, and houses of worship.
 Small business applications begin 9/1 and continue until the $500K is gone.
 The application can be found here.
 For more information, you can download the handout here.